aws-samples/serverless-dotnet-demo/README.md

-## Lambda demo with .NET
+## Lambda Demo with .NET

+With the release of the .NET 6 managed runtime [AWS Lambda](https://aws.amazon.com/lambda/) now supports .NET Core 3.1 and .NET 6 as managed runtimes.
+With the availability of ARM64 using Graviton2 there have been vast improvements to using .NET with Lambda.

+But how does that translate to actual application performance?
+And how does .NET compare to the other available runtimes.
+This repository contains a simple serverless application across a range of .NET implementations and the corresponding benchmarking results.

+## Application

 ![](./imgs/diagram.jpg)

-This is a simple serverless application built in using .NET 6.
-It is a .NET implementation of the [Java Serverless Samples](https://github.com/aws-samples/serverless-java-frameworks-samples) that can be used for benchmarking.

-It consists of an [Amazon API Gateway](https://aws.amazon.com/api-gateway/) backed by four [AWS Lambda](https://aws.amazon.com/lambda/) functions and an [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) table for storage.
+The application consists of an [Amazon API Gateway](https://aws.amazon.com/api-gateway/) backed by four Lambda functions and a [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) table for storage.

-It includes a .NET Core 3.1 and .NET 6 Lambda implementation using a project per function as well as using the new .NET 6 minimal API hosting model.
+It includes the below implementations as well as benchmarking results for both x86 and ARM64:

+- .NET Core 3.1
+- .NET 6 Lambda
+- .NET 6 Top Level statements
+- .NET 6 Minimal API
+- .NET 6 NativeAOT compilation

 ## Requirements